unioslo/zabbix-cli/docs/manual.rst

 #. ``/etc/zabbix-cli/zabbix-cli.conf``
 #. ``/usr/share/zabbix-cli/zabbix-cli.conf``

-With this implementation:

-* Local configuration will be kept during upgrades.
-* The local configuration is separate from the package defaults.
-* Several actors will be allow to have their own files.
-* It is possible to provide package, host and user defaults, as well as locking down features on a host, package level.
-* Always well known where the admin made his changes

-A default configuration file can be found in ``/usr/share/zabbix-cli/zabbix-cli.conf`` or ``etc/zabbix-cli.conf`` in the source code.
+The default configuration file can be found in ``/usr/share/zabbix-cli/zabbix-cli.conf`` or ``etc/zabbix-cli.conf`` in the source code.